AksoEo/docs/api/restful.md

 	Example: `?order=name.asc,id.desc,age.asc`.

-* `fields`: The fields to return, defaults are defined per resource or collection
+* `fields`: The fields to return, by default only primary keys are returned

 	Valid in: Collections, resources (`GET`)